Panzerschrek/U-00DC-Sprache/source/docs/en/modules.rst

 *How imports works*
 *******************

-An imported file is compiled as usual, sometimes even with imports of another files.
+An imported file is processed as usual, sometimes even with imports of another files.
-Than definitions/declarations from each imported files are merged into this file.
+Than definitions/declarations from each imported files are merged into current file.
 Import order doesn't matter for both imported files and current file.
 With any imports order result imported names set will be the same.

-Functions defined in imported files have ``private`` linkage in order to avoid linkage conflicts in linking of several object files produced by compilation of source files that all import some common file.
+Functions defined in imported files have ``private`` linkage in order to avoid linkage conflicts while linking several object files produced by compilation of source files that all import some common file.
-Also generated functions (class methods), template function and any functions within templates have ``private`` linkage.
+Also generated functions (class methods), template functions and any functions within templates have ``private`` linkage.

-Usage of ``private`` linkage allows to define functions in common imported files without linking problems.
+Usage of ``private`` linkage allows to define functions in common imported files without linking conflicts.
 For example, there are three files and contents of one of them is imported by two others:

 .. code-block:: u_spr